 We know that all people are sacred and worthy.
 We are made equal by God, who created humanity in God’s own image.
 Out of our deep love of God and neighbor, when we see people being treated as less than equal we will speak out.

 Therefore, we invite you to pray about how God is calling you and your church to be engaged in dismantling racism, not for a moment, but for a lifetime.
-As a continuation of the NEJ Call to Action for Racial Justice, we are asking churches to pledge their Commitment to Becoming an Anti-Racist Church by signing below.
+As a continuation of the NEJ Call to Action for Racial Justice, we are asking churches to pledge their Commitment to Becoming an Antiracist Church by engaging in seeking justice, doing the work, ending racism and signing below.
 Together, we will seek justice, do the work, and end racism as disciples of Jesus Christ.

 DISCIPLES SEEK JUSTICE

 Our mission is to make disciples of Jesus Christ for the transformation of the world.
 Our shared history includes a primary emphasis on Christian living, on putting faith and love into action.

 Live: Our church commits to include the spiritual discipline of justice as a part of our understanding of discipleship and congregational vitality.
 John Wesley’s Rule of Discipleship needs to be understood and resurrected today: “(T)o witness to Jesus Christ in the world and to follow His teachings through acts of compassion, justice, worship, and devotion under the guidance of the Holy Spirit.”

 Resist: Our church will regularly uplift our shared baptismal vows to encourage believers to a) repent of the sin of racism; b) resist evil, injustice, and oppression as it relates to racism; so that, c) we might be able to live into the vow to be in union with people of all ages, nations, and races.